Replicated liquid theory in $1+\infty$ dimensions: Cavity system

-We see that in the last expression the first term represents interaction between particles inside the cavity and the second term represents that between particles inside and outside the cavity.
+We see that in the last expression the first term represents the interaction between particles inside the cavity and the second term represents that between particles inside and outside the cavity.
 From the above expression we obtain the self-consistent equation for the glass order parameter in the cavity.
-Assuming the 1RSB solution,